Your HBX CORe questions, answered.

 We expect to offer CORe in additional languages in the future.

 The fee for the February 25, 2015 and April 15, 2015 cohorts is $1,500.
 Fees for the June 3, 2015 and subsequent cohorts will be $1,800.

 - Is there financial aid?
 How do I qualify?

-US citizens can qualify for financial aid based on demonstrated financial need.
-To receive financial aid, you will be asked to provide documentation verifying your Pell Grant eligibility.
+US Citizens who are currently enrolled in an undergraduate or graduate degree program may qualify for financial aid based on demonstrated financial need.
+To receive financial aid, you will be asked to provide supporting documentation.

 - Is there a payment plan?
 Can I pay with a debit card or check?

 HBX does not offer any payment plans at this time and requires payment in full before CORe begins.
 Individuals may pay by debit or credit card and organizations by credit card, check, or wire.

 - If I enroll in CORe and then change my mind, can I get a refund?

 If you notify us at least 48 hours before the program begins that you no longer wish to participate, we will refund your tuition minus any processing fees.
 However, once the program begins, you won't be eligible for a refund.